bradcar/bno08x_i2c_spi_MicroPython/README.md

 # bno08x-i2c-spi-micropython
 ## Micropython I2C SPI library BNO08X sensors for 9-axis fusion

 bno08x MicroPython driver for I2C, SPI, UART on MicroPython.
-This is for the BNO086, BNO085, and BNO080.
+This is for the BNO086, BNO085, and BNO080 IMU sensors.
 The BNO08x sensors have a variety of sensors that can provide data/results.
 Each of these are accessed individually and called reports.

-This driver is written to provide to respond to high-frequency reports (short period), and also provides 0.1 msec resolution timestamps for each sensor report.
+This driver is written to provide to respond to high-frequency reports (short period), and also provides 0.1 msec resolution timestamps with each sensor report.
 Knowing IMU results together with timestamp of results is critical for many telemetry applications.

-This driver requires that the int_pin and reset_pin be connected to the sensors for operation.
+This driver requires that the int_pin and reset_pin be connected to the sensor for operation.

 This library has been tested with BNO086 sensor on Raspberry Pico 2 W.
 The report frequency will be limited by the interface chosen.
-SPI is the fastest and SPI is 30% faster than I2c.
-SPI avoids the bno08x's non-standard I2C clock stretching which occurs during fast operations or many reports.
+SPI is the fastest and SPI is 40% faster than I2C, but more importantly SPI avoids the bno08x's non-standard I2C clock stretching that the BNO08x sensors perform.
 I2C Clock Stretching causes IO errors in these cases.
 SPI is also ?x faster than UART.
 Choose the report rate and interface that meets your needs.

 **Credits - thanks!**
-- 100% inspired by the original Adafruit CircuitPython I2C library for BNO08X, Copyright (c) 2020 Bryan Siepert for Adafruit Industries
+- 100% inspired by the original Adafruit CircuitPython I2C library for BNO08X, Copyright (c) 2020 Bryan Siepert for Adafruit Industries.
-- This code also inspired by feature and fixes written by dobodu
+- This code also inspired by feature and fixes written by dobodu.
-- thanks in advance for any pull request contributions
+- thanks in advance for any pull request contributions.

 ## Setting up to use the Sensor